Claus1/unigui/README.md

 Edit('Some field', '') #for string value
 Edit('Number field', 0.9, type = 'number') #changed handler will get a number
 ```
-If set edit = false it will be readonly field or text label.
+If set edit = false it will be readonly field.
 ```
 Edit('Some field', '', edit = false)
-#is equal to
+#text
-Text('Some field')
+Text('Some text')
 ```
 complete handler is optional function which accepts the current edit value and returns a string list for autocomplete.